sdellis/soupcon.salon/events/soupçon-salon-monthly-partners-meeting.md

 abstract: This is a meeting for Soupçon Partners (members only) to organize, plan, and address organizational and facilities issues.
 All members are welcome.
-image: /uploads/screen-shot-2021-05-21-at-12.49.53-pm.png
+image: /uploads/0.jpg
 author: Shaun Ellis
-date: 2022-07-06T23:00:17.895Z
+date: 2023-01-29T15:00:36.375Z
 ---
 This is a meeting for Soupçon Partners (members only) to organize, plan, and address organizational and facilities issues.
 All members are welcome.

-An official agenda will be posted here within 48 hours of the event, though all members are welcome to suggest agenda items up to that point.
-Priorities for July are to further develop the leadership structure, an overview of finances, as well as guidelines for the use of the space.